-Three weak hydrogen bond between Guanine and cytosine and two weak hydrogen bond between adenine and thymine joined two strands of DNA.
+Three weak hydrogen bond between Guanine and Cytosine and two weak hydrogen bond between Adenine and Thymine join two strands of DNA.

 As per the Watson and Crick model, the DNA double helix follows the rules of chargeoff.
 The number of G and A are equal to the numbers of C and T, respectively into the DNA.